Gifting shares to employees explained

 Employers gifting shares in businesses which are trading and making profits will need to consider how employees will fund the tax liability arising on the gift of shares.

 One option is to vote the employees a bonus.
 This bonus covers the tax liability.
-Bonus payments attract PAYE and National Insurance.
+Bonus payments attract income tax and national insurance.
 However, the employer can use the bonus payments to reduce their corporation tax bill.

 Taxation of gift of shares – starting point